Why this exists

 | Jumped straight to production-scale SFT | Validate on a 2-layer toy model first | Seven failed approaches, ~4 hours of debugging, caught in minutes |

-| Let eval and training share one venv | Isolate venvs from the start | huggingface_hub 1.5 vs 1.14 broke vLLM weight loading — a dependency interaction that cost hours to diagnose |
+| Let eval and training share one venv | Isolate venvs from the start | huggingface_hub 1.5 vs 1.14 broke vLLM weight loading |

-| Ran SFT before exhausting calibration experiments | Run all calibration experiments before SFT | 50/50 calibration never run; given calibration is the primary lever, it might have pushed MMLU past 40% |
+| Ran SFT before exhausting calibration experiments | Run all calibration experiments before SFT | The 50/50 experiment was never attempted, and calibration is the primary lever |

-| Shallow pruning (183/256 experts) + 4-bit SFT | Deeper pruning (154 experts) + BF16 SFT | At 0.40 compression ratio, model would be ~24 GiB BF16 — trainable without quantization tricks, avoiding the noise-overfitting trap entirely |
+| Shallow pruning (183/256) + 4-bit SFT | Deeper pruning (154 experts) + clean BF16 SFT | Avoids the noise-overfitting trap entirely |

 The most painful lesson is also the most transferable: validation loops catch pipeline bugs, but they do not catch strategy bugs.
 The SFT pipeline ran correctly — no crashes, no OOM, healthy training curves — and produced a worse model.
-A toy model would not have caught this either, because the noise-overfitting mechanism is a property of the real model’s scale and quantization configuration.

 The one experiment I most regret not running is the 50/50 calibration mix.
 If 30% general data pushed MMLU from 0% to 33%, 50% might push it past 40%.
 That experiment would have taken 25 minutes.
 The SFT that replaced it took 11.5 hours and made everything worse.